tgraupmann/UnityWebGLSpeechSynthesis/README.md

 # UnityWebGLSpeechSynthesis
-Unity WebGL Package For Speech Synthesis
+The WebGL For Speech Synthesis package is available in the [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/81861).

 # Target